facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

 full configuration tree up front.
 This avoids processing unrelated configuration values and allows runtime state established by an earlier target to be used while resolving a later argument.

+Primitive values, native `list`, `tuple`, and `dict` containers, and OmegaConf containers passed at the call-site retain Hydra's normal configuration semantics, including recursive merging, instantiation, and conversion where applicable.

+Already-constructed dataclass and attrs instances are regular runtime objects.
+They remain unchanged, even if they define `_target_`.
+To use such an instance as configuration, explicitly convert it with `OmegaConf.structured(instance)`.

 See the [Hydra 1.4 upgrade guide](/docs/upgrades/1.3_to_1.4/instantiate_resolution)
 for the compatibility impact and an example.